PhiLFitters/kafe2/README.rst

 Optional: Install *ROOT*
 ------------------------

+**Note: Starting with Ubuntu 16.10, ROOT is no longer available in the official repositories.**

-ROOT and its Python bindings can be obtained via the package manager in Ubuntu/Mint/Debian:
+In older versions of Ubuntu (and related Linux distributions), ROOT and its Python bindings can be obtained via the package manager via:

     .. code:: bash

         apt-get install root-system libroot-bindings-python5.34 libroot-bindings-python-dev

 Or, in Fedora/RHEL/CentOS: